operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_bundle_create.md

 ### SEE ALSO

-* [operator-sdk bundle](operator-sdk_bundle.md)	 - Work with operator bundle metadata and bundle images
+* [operator-sdk bundle](operator-sdk_bundle.md)	 - Work with operator bundle metadata and operator bundle and index images